cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 	- `unload.sh`: An executable `bash` script that will run the `rm` and `rmmod` commands to uninstall your character device driver.
 	- `my_driver.c:` Your LKM driver code.

 For submitting this assignment, create a zip file (use filename `<your last name>_PA1.zip`) and zip the directory above.
+When you double-click on your zip file, the contents should be a single directory.
 Submit that zip file as your submission in Moodle.

 ## Grading